joshuagryphon/plastid/docs/source/examples/p_site.rst

     # unnecessary analyses
     $ psite chrI_rois.txt SRR1562907 --min_length 25 --max_length 35 --require_upstream --count_files SRR1562907_chrI.bam

-The script will make many files, two of which are of interest:
+The script will make many files, two of which are of interest to most users:

   #.
 A two-column text file (``SRR1562907_p_offsets.txt``), in which the first column is a read length and the
-     second, the corresponding P-site offset from the 5' end of the read.
+     second, the corresponding :term:`P-site offset` from the 5' end of the read.
      Comments and metadata appear up top.
 In the example above, the file looks like::